gshakhn/idea-fitnesse/README.md

 Prerequisites
 -------------
-I am building the plugin locally using IntelliJ 12.0.2(Build 123.123).
+I am building the plugin locally using IntelliJ 12.0.2 (Build 123.123).
 To build it locally on your machine, modify idea.version and idea.build in pom.xml to match your local install.
-Unfortunately, I'm unable to find any versions of OpenAPI in Maven past 7.0.3.
+Unfortunately, I'm unable to find any versions of OpenAPI in official Maven repos past 7.0.3.
 You'll have to install the various Intellij jars located in the lib folder of your IntelliJ install into your local Maven repository by running:

     ./install-intellij-libs.sh <path to IntelliJ 12.0.2>